-Use the Commission Rates screen to add or maintain variable commission rates for each Sale Item Category.
-A form displays with a drop-down list of Sale Item Categories.
-Upon selecting a sale item category, a list is displayed of all that category's commission rates.
+Use the Commission Rates screen to add or maintain variable commission rates for each sale item category.

+A form displays with a drop-down list of sale item categories.
+Upon selecting a sale item category, a list is displayed of all commission rates for that category.